CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Simulation Experiments and Analysis

-From Table~\ref{tab:libero_ablation}, removing MBR leads to a moderate drop in success rate, as retrying up to $R$ times (Alg.~\ref{alg:cyclevla}) already provides partial robustness at the cost of runtime.
-Using LLaMA-3.2-11B reduces both success rate and runtime, as local inference is faster and we observe that LLaMA-3.2-11B more frequently chooses to transit rather than backtrack, leading to less action sampling and MBR computationn.
-Removing stop signal and last-frame oversampling reduces both metrics due to spurious high-progress predictions causing premature termination.
-The always-on MBR variant achieves higher success but incurs substantially higher runtime from MBR computation at every transition.
+From Table~\ref{tab:libero_ablation}, removing MBR leads to a moderate drop in success rate, as retrying up to $R$ times (Alg.~\ref{alg:cyclevla}) already provides partial robustness.
+Using the generally less powerful LLaMA-3.2-11B reduces success rate, as we observe that it more frequently chooses to transit rather than backtrack, missing correction opportunities.
+Removing stop signal and last-action oversampling degrades performance due to spurious high-progress predictions causing premature termination.
+The always-on MBR variant achieves the highest success rate, but this comes at a steep efficiency trade-off, requiring $\sim$2.2$\times$ the inference time of our main method from MBR computation at every subtask transition; our VLM-gated design retains most of the gain at a fraction of the cost.
 Finally, terminating upon VLM-predicted failure causes a modest $\sim$10\% drop, illustrating LLM/VLM sycophancy~\cite{SharmaTKDABDHJK24, qiu2023efficient, qiu2023vfedsec, ma2023gradient}: when asked to predict failure, the VLM tends to confirm this assumption.